shivenpatel399/AstroID/README.md

 To ask for the list available in the bot, use a.l

-## Inviting

-Invite the bot through this URL: https://rb.gy/8fdb7z

-## Turning On the Bot

-DM @shivpat._. on discord if you want me to turn on the bot.
-It will take about 1-2 minutes to turn it on.

 ## Some of my other creations

 Here is a list of my other bots that I have created: